Full Form of BCA: Meaning, Career Scope, and Real-Life Insights You Need to Know

 4. BCA in Artificial Intelligence

-Covers AI tools and automation concepts.
+Covers AI basics and machine learning.

-6. BCA in Cloud Computing
+5. BCA in Cloud Computing

-Covers cloud platforms and infrastructure.
+Focus on cloud platforms and services.

 7. BCA in Mobile App Development